Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Lucy: Nominations are open globally and are free of charge.

-Who can nominate: Institutions can nominate themselves; leaders can be nominated by their institutions, peers, partners, or by professional associations.
+Who can nominate: Institutions can nominate themselves; leaders can be nominated by their institutions, peers, or professional associations.

-Where to nominate: Nominations are submitted online via the SoftwareVerdict portal dedicated to ITL Awards 2026 for Higher Education and K‑12.
+Where to nominate: Nominations are submitted online via the SoftwareVerdict portal dedicated to ITL Awards 2026.

-What to submit: We ask for a concise narrative of the initiative, supporting evidence of impact (such as metrics, testimonials, or case examples), and alignment with the GRID dimensions.
+What to submit: We ask for a concise narrative of the initiative, supporting evidence of impact, and alignment with the GRID dimensions.

-We have deliberately kept the process open and accessible so that resource‑constrained institutions, including those in emerging markets, can participate and showcase their leadership.
+We have designed the process to be open and accessible, allowing resource-constrained institutions to participate and showcase their leadership.

 Key Dates and 2026 Timeline